How to prevent crib climbing

 Use a toddler clock to give your little one visual cues at bedtime, middle of the night, and in the early morning to tell them when it’s time to stay in bed and when it’s time to get up, without you having to go into their room to tell them it’s still sleepy time.

 If one side of the crib is higher than the other, face the lower side against the wall and the higher side out to the rest of the room.
-That way, your child may not be tall enough to climb over the higher side, preventing them from getting out.

 Stay Snoozin!